 Table S1 summarizes the results of the multiple comparisons for posttest scores.
-For instance, the table shows that, with strict scoring on the immediate productive posttest, the difference between the control and the four-item groups was not statistically significant (p = 1.000), and a small effect size was observed (d = 0.13).
-Effect sizes (d) of 0.20, 0.50, and 0.80 indicate small, medium, and large effects, respectively (Cohen, 1992).
+For instance, the table shows that, with strict scoring on the immediate productive posttest, the difference between the control and the four-item groups was not statistically significant (p = 1.000), and a small effect size was observed (d = .13).
+Effect sizes (d) of .20, .50, and .80 indicate small, medium, and large effects, respectively (Cohen, 1992).

-Table S1
+\TT\Table S1.
 Results of multiple comparisons for posttest scores (Experiment 2)